Giftpia: Development

 GiFTPiA was announced in early 2002 under the development of Skip Ltd. and the direction of former Square employee Kenichi Nishi.
 Game designer Shigeru Miyamoto signed on as one of the game's producers.
 According to the Japanese newspaper Nihon Keizai Shimbun, Nintendo provided half of the game's ¥500 million budget.

 Although the game was shown at E3 2003 in English and a North American localization seemed likely, the game remained exclusive to Japan.
 Nintendo stated that the game was not announced for a North America release.
-The website IGN thought that the game was not going to be released due to being "too strange" for US audiences, an assumption that was confirmed by Nintendo of America in early 2006.
+The website IGN stated that "inside sources" claimed the game's translation was cancelled due to being "too strange" for US audiences.
+Additionally, an unsourced aside in a Nintendo Power interview with Skip over their later game Chibi-Robo! stated "the game was deemed so trippy that it never came out in the US".
 One of the game's planners, Sayoko Yokote, hoped the game would be localized by a company other than Nintendo.

 The music in GiFTPiA is provided via the in-game radio known as Nanashi-FM.
 The musical score was co-composed by Hirofumi Taniguchi and Yousuke Obitsumi and features over a dozen musical artists on the radio stations.
 The soundtrack was released on July 14, 2003, by Enterbrain alongside the Giftpia Book, a 99-page full color guide to the game.